rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed an issue with file IDs of additional game msg files being shifted when a file in ExtraGameMsgFileList is missing
 >Fixed obj_can_see_obj script function not checking if source and target objects are on the same elevation before calling HOOK_WITHINPERCEPTION hook script
 >Improved the functionality of ExtraGameMsgFileList to allow manually assigning numbers to specific msg files
->Improved the functionality of hs_ammocost when CheckWeaponAmmoCost is enabled
+>Improved the functionality of HOOK_AMMOCOST hook script when CheckWeaponAmmoCost is enabled
 >Improved and expanded the functionality of UseScrollingQuestsList to display page numbers and add another set of scroll buttons
 >Expanded is_iface_tag_active script function to check tag value of 0/1/2 (sneak/poisoned/radiated)
 >Added a fix for missing AC/DR mod stats when examining ammo in the barter screen